Astros vs. Brewers Player Props Betting Odds

 Alvarez Stats

-- Alvarez has put up 46 hits with 11 doubles, 12 home runs and 21 walks.
+- Alvarez has collected 46 hits with 11 doubles, 12 home runs and 23 walks.
 He has driven in 46 runs.

 Alvarez Recent Games